 If you can walk from where you celebrate to where you are staying, that is probably your best option on New Year’s Eve.
 We chose to stay within walking distance of the Eiffel Tower and Arc de Triomphe for this reason.

 ARC DE TRIOMPHE: WHERE TO FIND FIREWORKS ON NEW YEAR’S EVE IN PARIS

 Most websites we found told us there would be no fireworks in Paris on New Year’s Eve.
 That is not true.
-There are fireworks at the Arc de Triomphe at midnight following a light show projected on the Arc de Triomphe.
+So where are the fireworks on New Year’s Eve in Paris?
+You can find fireworks at the Arc de Triomphe at midnight following a light show projected on the Arc de Triomphe.